jfmead/dps-react-assessment/notes.md

 12/27 6:18pm - 11pm
 I spent 5 hours off and on attempting to figure out how to grap data using the external API.

+12/28 11:00am-1:00pm
+Figured out how to get the beers and breweries to show up.
+Turns how I needed to do res.data.entries.
+Spent a long time reading about grabbing objects.
+Can't figure out how to grab images from the API.
+They are nested objects...

+10:00pm-midnight
+Working on pagination.
+Will attempt inifinite scroll if I have time.